The Law Library has twelve study rooms available for Law students to reserve for private study, virtual interviews, and small-group collaborations.

 Can I have extra study room time?
 What does "My Quota" mean?

-So that the study rooms are available to as many law students as possible, each student is allowed to reserve four hours of study room time (in up to two-hour blocks) each day.
-Once that quota is reached, you will not be able to reserve any more study room time on your own.
-If you want more time, feel free to come to the Circulation Desk on the fifth floor, where we can review reservations and give you extra time if there is space available.
+To make study rooms available to as many law students as possible, you can reserve up to four hours of study room time (in up to two-hour blocks) each day.
+Once that quota is reached, you can’t book more time on your own.
+If you need additional time, please visit the Circulation Desk on the fifth floor.
+We can check for available rooms and give you extra time if there is space available.

 Why are some reservations in red (not outlined) and others in green (outlined)?

-A red reservation means that the key is not checked out for that reservation.
-A green reservation with a thick black outline means that the key has already been checked out.
-This is a good way to see if your study group already has the key, or if a reservation is going unused and the room may be available.
+A red reservation means that the study room key has not been checked out.
+A green reservation with a thick black outline means that the key has been checked out.
+This is a quick way to see if your study group already has the key or if a reserved room is available because the key was never checked out.

 What is the grace period for picking up keys for a reservation?